khuzaimashoaib/E-Commerce-Store/README.md

 - **Supabase Database** - PostgreSQL database for products and orders
 - **Supabase API** - RESTful API for data operations

-## 🔗 Dashboard Integration

-This store is directly connected to a custom dashboard, similar to WordPress architecture, where products are managed and stored in the database.
-All product data displayed on the website is fetched in real-time from Supabase.

-### Key Integration Points

-- **Product Management** - Add, edit, delete products through dashboard
-- **Category & Brand Management** - Dynamic filtering options
-- **Real-time Sync** - Instant updates between dashboard and storefront

 ## 🛠 Project Purpose

 This project was developed to demonstrate and practice: